menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 The ISC BIND name server (9.8 or later) supports DNS Response Policy Zones (RPZ).
 You can find more information on RPZ at dnsrpz.info

-You can manage RPZ zones from within the Men&Mice Suite.
+You can manage RPZ zones from within Micetro.
 When you open the Options dialog box for a master zone on a BIND server you will see the :guilabel:`Response Policy Zone` checkbox.
 To specify zone as an RPZ zone, just click the checkbox.

 .. image:: ../../images/console-dns-zones-rpz.png
   :width: 50%